f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

 Source-of-Truth
 ^^^^^^^^^^^^^^^

-As discussed in Module 2, it is key to keep source-of-truth in mind as Tower will be making changing through F5's declarative AS3 interface.
-For this lab we have created an AS3 declaration (source-of-truth) file for each of the primary
-**Service Examples** from the previous Module.
+As discussed in Module 2, it is key to keep source-of-truth in mind as Tower will be making changes through F5's declarative AS3 interface.
+For this lab we have created an AS3 declaration (source-of-truth) file for each of the primary **Service Examples** from the previous Module.
 The intent here is to demonstrate the ability of Tower to manage and push source-of-truth declarations from within its **Project (GIT SCM)**.

 Onboarding Process Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The process implemented in the ``Lab 3.1 - Ansible Tower Onboarding`` folder of
 the Postman collection is outlined below.
-The items will be done **automatically** for you udinrg **Task1**.
+The items will be done
+**automatically** for you during **Task1**.

 #.
 Token Authentication
 #.
 Setup RBAC